 The first excavations at Mycenae were carried out by the Greek archaeologist Kyriakos Pittakis in 1841.
 He found and restored the Lion Gate.
 In 1874 Heinrich Schliemann arrived at the site and undertook a complete excavation.
 Schliemann believed in the historical truth of the Homeric stories and interpreted the site accordingly.
 He found the ancient shaft graves with their royal skeletons and spectacular grave goods.
 Upon discovering a human skull beneath a gold death mask in one of the tombs, he declared: “I have gazed upon the face of Agamemnon”.

 Since then scientific excavations have taken place at Mycenae, mainly by Greek archaeologists but also by the British School at Athens.
 The acropolis was excavated in 1902, and the surrounding hills have been methodically investigated by subsequent excavations.

-Currently the Athens Archaeological Society is excavating the Mycenae Lower Town (as of 2011), with support from Dickinson College and the Institute for Aegean Prehistory.
+Currently the Athens Archaeological Society is excavating the Mycenae Lower Town, with support from Dickinson College and the Institute for Aegean Prehistory.

 MYCENAE, ANCIENT CORINTH, CORINTH CANAL, AND EPIDAURUS FULL DAY TOUR FROM NAFPLIO

 There is no airport near Mycenae, the closest one is the international airport of Athens, Eleftherios Venizelos, which receives flights from the whole world all year.
 The best way to reach Nafplio is by car or bus.

 Visit Mycenae by car: You can rent a car in Athens and drive through the Greek National Road to Corinth.
 After the canal in Corinth, you will have to follow the signs for Mycenae.
 The total distance from Athens to Nafplio is about 130 km.